 Apraxia of speech (AOS) is a condition where there is a disconnect in the neural pathway between the brain and muscles responsible for speech.

-Although the individual knows what they want to say, the brain can’t send the messages to the mouth needed in order for them to actually speak.
+Although people with apraxia of speech know what they want to say, the brain can’t send the messages to the mouth needed in order for them to actually speak.

-There is very little data available on AOS, however it’s estimated by Nationwide Children’s Hospital to affect 0.1-1% of children.
+There is very little data available on AOS, however it’s estimated by Nationwide Children’s Hospital to affect around 1% of children.

 9. Spasmodic Dysphonia